-Navies are increasingly looking for autonomous operational solutions to gain a strategic edge in the maritime battlespace while minimising risk to their personnel and manned assets in the harsh and hostile ocean environment.
+Navies are increasingly looking for autonomous marine vehicles and operational solutions to gain a strategic edge in the maritime battlespace while minimising risk to their personnel and manned assets in the harsh and hostile ocean environment.

 Advanced autonomous vehicle platforms, including unmanned aerial vehicles, surface vessels and underwater drones, provide a cost-effective means of performing a range of naval defence and security missions more efficiently.

 Naval Technology has listed some of the top autonomous vehicle companies based on its intel, insights and decades-long experience in the sector.

 The list includes companies that specialise in the design, manufacturing and supply of uncrewed aerial, surface and undersea vehicles for a wide range of maritime military applications.
 It also includes hardware, software, engine, propulsion system and spare parts suppliers, as well as upgrade, modification and other technical service specialists for the autonomous platforms.

 The information contained within the download document is useful for maritime military strategists, naval commanders, senior procurement executives, intelligence specialists, naval defence system engineers, technicians, and any other individual involved in the acquisition, operation and maintenance of naval autonomous surface vessels and aerial/underwater drones.

 The download contains detailed information on the companies and their product lines, alongside contact details to aid your purchasing decision.

 Types and uses of naval autonomous vehicle systems

 The integration of autonomous aerial, surface and submersible vehicles with manned combat vessels and naval aircraft can provide fleet commanders with improved maritime domain awareness, enabling them to take strategic decisions more quickly and effectively.